moderndatacompany/dataos.info/docs/resources/stacks/flare/creating_flare_jobs.md

   <img src="/resources/stacks/flare/basic_concepts/diagram_03.jpg" alt="diagram 03.jpg" style="border:1px solid black; width: 80%; height: auto;">
 </div>

-Flare is a declarative stack that can process large-scale data processing workflows using sequential YAML.
+Flare is a declarative stack that processes large-scale data workflows using sequential YAML.
 On the other hand, a workflow is a primitive/Resource within DataOS that runs a sequence of jobs in a specific order.
 A workflow is a DAG (Directed Acyclic Graph) of jobs.
 To learn more about workflows, click [here](/resources/workflow/).

 <aside class="callout">